CakeML/cakeml/examples/pseudo_bool/README.md

 Formalisation of normalised pseudo-boolean constraints

 [pb_preconstraintScript.sml](pb_preconstraintScript.sml):
-Formalisation of (un-normalised) pseudo-boolean constraints
+Formalisation of (un-normalised) pseudo-boolean constraints with 'a var type